Chevrolet Bolt EV Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average auto insurance rates for a Chevrolet Bolt EV are $1,400 annually with full coverage.
-Comprehensive costs on average $270, collision costs $516, and liability is $456.
-A policy with just liability insurance costs around $508 a year, with coverage for high-risk drivers costing around $3,048.
-Teen drivers pay the highest rates at $5,330 a year or more.
+Estimated auto insurance rates for a Chevrolet Bolt EV are $1,400 annually including full coverage.
+Comprehensive costs on average $270, collision insurance costs $516, and liability is $456.
+Liability-only coverage costs around $508 a year, and high-risk coverage costs around $3,048.
+Teen drivers pay the most at up to $5,330 a year.

 Average premium for full coverage: $1,400

-Prices are based on $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
-Estimates are averaged for all U.S. states and for different Bolt EV trim levels.
+Rates are based on $500 deductibles, 30/60 liability coverage, and includes uninsured/under-insured motorist coverage.
+Rates include averaging for all 50 U.S. states and for different Bolt EV trim levels.

-For a driver in their 40's, Chevrolet Bolt EV insurance prices go from as cheap as $508 for basic liability insurance to a much higher rate of $3,048 for a high-risk insurance policy.
+For a 40-year-old driver, insurance rates for a Chevrolet Bolt EV range from as cheap as $508 for your basic liability-only policy to a much higher rate of $3,048 for a policy for a high-risk driver.

 Use the form below to get customized rates for your location.